dheero/OBF.github.io/wiki/SolutionChallenge.md

     project](http://intermine.modencode.org/release-16/experiment.do?experiment=RNA-seq%20support%20of%20the%20ChIP%20data).
     Alignments of total RNA from both male and female flies are available.
-Your goal is to use these alignments to highlight major expression differences between male and female flies.
-This will involve identifying alignment locations relative to genomic features, identifying differences between males and females, and providing summary charts and tables that explain interesting differences to the audience.
+Your goal is to use these alignments to highlight major expression differences between the genders.
+This will involve organizing alignment locations relative to genomic features, identifying differences, and providing summary charts and tables that explain the most interesting results.

 Discussion
 ----------